From the rule book:

 “Life isn’t easy in the enchanted forest.
 Elves and gnomes each have their own network of hidden paths.
 They don’t want to be disturbed and will move into their houses only once they’re protected from outsiders.
 Will you find your way or be lost in the forest?”

-This succinct summation of Fairy Trails just about sums up the rulebook experience for the game; checking in at a svelte 6 pages in giant print with maybe 1 or 2 paragraphs per page, it is a very quick read.
+This synopsis of Fairy Trails just about sums up the rulebook experience for the game; checking in at a svelte 6 pages in giant print with maybe 1 or 2 paragraphs per page, it is a very quick read.
 If you’ve ever played Uwe Rosenberg’s Patchwork and thought that it was a remarkably easy game to learn, then Fairy Trails is going to strike you as being even easier.
 But don’t let that fool you.
 For just a few pages of very simple rules, there’s a surprising amount of depth inside of this tiny square box.

 How to Play

 In the game of Fairy Trails each player is racing to complete paths in order to place all of the stones from their supply before their opponent can do so.
 One player plays as the elves, one as the gnomes.
 At its heart, Fairy Trails is a tile laying game although it uses small, square cards instead of tiles.
 At the beginning of the game, a starting card is placed between the two players and each is dealt 2 cards apiece.
 Then they take turns playing a card from their hand, connecting it to previously placed cards in an effort to create closed networks of roads.
 If they manage to close a network then every house that is on that network will receive a stone of the appropriate color — purple for the elves and yellow for the gnomes.
 After they place their card, they draw a new one to replace it.

 The first player to place their final stone wins the game.

 And that’s all there is to it.
 Sure, there are a few tiny little details I left out, but that’s the gist of how the game is played.
 To better illustrate things, I’m just going to go through a turn of play so that you can see the game in action.